Tomrrr1/ConsensusPeak/README.md

 ## R Markdown

 Package for calling consensus peaks from multiple biological replicates.

+The package is unsupported on Windows because of its use of MACSr, a bioconductor package that is itself unsupported.